Ryan-UGA/FIFA2022-Machine-Learning/README.md

 - **Focusing on quality possessions** rather than just time on ball

 These recommendations emphasize **execution and precision** over passive control.

+## What Was Used
+- R & RMarkdown
+- Caret for modeling and tuning
+- ggplot2 for visualization
+- XGBoost, randomForest, and glmnet for further modeling

+## Limitations
+- Small sample size (63 matches, no ties)
+- Model performance constrained by class imbalance
+- Limited to match-level stats (no player-level or xG data)

+## Next Steps
+- Integrate player-level, spatial tracking, and more data
+- Build a dashboard interface for coaching staff
+- Test models on future World Cup qualifiers and matches